Lawsuit accuses State Department of creating loopholes for Israel on military aid and human rights

 “It's really a modest set of goals here: There's a U.S. law.
 We'd like the federal government to adhere to U.S. law,” said Ahmed Moor, a Philadelphia-based Palestinian American who joined the lawsuit on behalf of cousins, uncles and aunts displaced and killed in the 14-month war.

 Secretary of State Antony Blinken has denied that the department has given Israel a pass.
 “Do we have a double standard?
 The answer is no," he said in April.
-The department didn’t immediately comment Tuesday.
+State Department spokesman Matthew Miller declined to comment Tuesday, deferring to the Justice Department.

 Israel says it makes every effort to limit harm to Palestinian civilians in its military operations.
 The Biden administration has warned Israel to do more to spare civilians in the Gaza war, holding back one known weapons shipment of 2,000-pound bombs.